 - System size: 20 × 400W = 8.0 kW

-Even in cloudy Seattle, solar makes financial sense thanks to Washington's favorable net metering policies and no state income tax to complicate the federal credit.
+Even in cloudy Seattle, solar can still make financial sense thanks to Washington's favorable net metering policies — though payback periods are longer for 2026 installs without the federal 25D credit.

 How Many Panels Fit on Your Roof?